Employment

 St. Timothy’s School welcomes inquiries from all qualified applicants for employment and does not discriminate against any persons in violation of applicable local, state or federal laws.

-All candidates must submit a professional resume, three references, and a completed employment application.
+All candidates must submit a professional resume, three references, and a completed faculty application or staff application

 To review the full job description, click here.
-To be considered for the fellowship, every candidate must fill out our official school application.
+To be considered for the position, every candidate must fill out our official school application.

 Please forward any questions to Paul Brazinski, Dean of Faculty Recruitment, at .